June 25, 2025 (5mo ago) — last updated November 11, 2025 (19d ago)

 • Keep habits tiny at first to ensure consistency.

-See our habit building checklist for simple stacking examples.
+See our habit building checklist for stacking examples.

 6. Step Outside Your Comfort Zone Regularly

-Deliberate, manageable challenges expand capability and resilience.
-Design weekly experiments that gently push your growth edge and let you learn without high risk.
+Manageable challenges expand capability and resilience.
+Design weekly experiments that gently push your growth edge so you learn without high risk.

 How to implement: